top of page

 Genki currency has two core plans:

-Each is designed for a slightly different traveler, so here's a look at how they compare.
+Each is designed for a slightly different traveler, so here's a look at how some of the core benefits and features compare, including medical evacuation.

 Coverage